Last updated on January 27th, 2021 at 04:27 pm

 One of the many small beaches found on Providencia, just 10 minutes walk from the road.

-From Santa Isabel you just have to cross the pretty wooden bridge and you are on the neighboring island of Santa Catalina.
-However, this on foot, driving is not allowed.
+From Santa Isabel, you just have to cross the pretty wooden bridge and you are on the neighboring island of Santa Catalina.
+However, this is on foot, driving is not allowed.

 I’ve also been told that you can see many rays under the bridge at night, but I did not notice that spectacle.

-This is probably the most touristic beach of Providencia.
+This is probably the most touristic beach in Providencia.
 Many restaurants and hotels are located in the area and many tours start from here.